-Issue: Whether Alaska Native regional and village corporations are “Indian tribes” under the Indian Self-Determination and Education Assistance Act and therefore are eligible for emergency-relief funds under Title V of the Coronavirus Aid, Relief, and Economic Security Act.
+Holding: Alaska Native Corporations are “Indian tribe[s]” under the Indian Self-Determination and Education Assistance Act and thus eligible for funding available to “Tribal governments” under Title V of the Coronavirus Aid, Relief, and Economic Security Act.

 |Date||Proceedings and Orders |

 |Oct 21 2020||Petition for a writ of certiorari filed.
 (Response due November 25, 2020)|

 |Nov 04 2020||Brief amicus curiae of State of Alaska filed.|